hukewei/javLibraryApp/README.md

 # javLibraryApp
 ## Introduction

-This an Android Application retrieves videos information using [JavLibraryRESTful](https://github.com/hukewei/javLibraryRESTful) APIs.
+This an Android Application retrieves videos information of JavLibrary using [JavLibraryRESTful](https://github.com/hukewei/javLibraryRESTful) APIs.
+And provide more convenient user experience compare to the web version on Mobile end.

 ## Download